harshshukla9/flapbitrum/DUAL_LEADERBOARD_GUIDE.md

 ---

-**🎉 You now have a complete dual leaderboard system that covers both monthly score-based rewards and daily token claim rewards!**
+**🎉 You now have a complete dual leaderboard system that covers both weekly score-based rewards and daily token claim rewards!**